Manila City Jail: Facility

 The 2.4 hectare Manila City Jail has the capacity to house 1,100 inmates.

 Operating at an average of 463.6% occupancy, detention centers in the Philippines are the second most overcrowded in the world.
 As of March 2020, there were 4,800 inmates in the Manila City Jail.
 In December 2018, the Philippines topped the list of countries with the most overcrowded prisons, with the average facility population exceeding 600% capacity.
 At that time, the Manila City Jail was housing 6,300 inmates, 90% of whom were pretrial detainees.

-Also as of December 2018, the ratio of guards to inmates was 1:200, considerably higher than international guidelines which recommend a ratio of 1:7.
-In January 2019, The New York Times reported that during one shift the ratio was 1:528.
+In December 2018, the ratio of guards to inmates was 1:200, considerably higher than international guidelines, which recommend a ratio of 1:7.
+In January 2019, The New York Times reported that during one shift, the ratio was 1:528.

 Due to overcrowding, inmates sleep in shifts.
 Many sleep side by side on all available floor space and stairways, including in hallways and bathrooms.
-Some do not have room to lay down and must sleep sitting up.
+Some do not have room to lay down, and must sleep sitting up.
 Those who can afford it pay other inmates, who act as dorm leaders, to allow them to sleep in 2 × 2 m cubicles called kubols.

 Although gangs are forbidden, officials allow them to operate because they help maintain order.
-A spokesman for the Manila City Jail told The New York Times in 2019, "Formally, we don't allow inmates to police other inmates.
+In 2019, a spokesman for the Manila City Jail told The New York Times, "Formally, we don't allow inmates to police other inmates.
 Informally, we do because of a lack of resources."
 The gangs self-enforce rules such as those forbidding fighting and approaching other inmates' visitors.
 They also maintain communal funds and help distribute food, which is scarce within the facility.

 Human rights concerns

 Leah Armamento, a member of the Philippine government's Commission on Human Rights, has said that the overcrowding in Philippine jails constitutes torture according to the United Nations Subcommittee on Prevention of Torture.

-The international NGO Human Rights Watch raised concerns in April 2020 that COVID-19 was spreading more quickly and widely in Philippine detention centers than reporting suggested, and urged authorities to investigate the causes of deaths in the facilities, reduce prison populations, and implement other measures to prevent the spread of the virus.
+In April 2020, the international NGO, Human Rights Watch, raised concerns that COVID-19 was spreading more quickly and widely in Philippine detention centers than reporting suggested, and urged authorities to investigate the causes of deaths in the facilities, reduce prison populations, and implement other measures to prevent the spread of the virus.

 Amnesty International raised concerns the same month over the risk of Philippine prisons and detention facilities to become hot-spots of the COVID-19 pandemic.
 Amnesty urged authorities to release prisoners, saying their health is at immediate risk due to the lack of space, food, water, hygiene and health care.
 The massive overcrowding is partially due fact that roughly 75% of the detainees are pre-trial or remand prisoners.
 Many of them are being held without a trial for years, sometimes for minor offences.